 Early on, it was a logging town, but as that began to fade, Portola Valley became a collection of farms and large estates that offered San Franciscans the opportunity to escape the summer fog.
 After World War II, there was a push for extensive residential development in the area.
 However, the locals pushed back in order to preserve Portola Valley's abundant nature and low-density housing.

 Thanks to their dedication to maintaining Portola Valley, the homes here are more expansive and sit on larger lots.
-Mostly made up of single-family historic homes, the neighborhoods are full of green space, and buyers get more space for the price.
+Mostly made up of single-family homes, the neighborhoods are full of green space.

 Many residents of Portola Valley moved here for the small-town feel, abundant nature, and caring community.
 Though it has a rural atmosphere, the town is also on the cutting edge of environmentally friendly design.
 The centerpiece of that design is the Leed Certified Town Center and Library, which has won numerous awards.